About us

 Richard Ferguson

 Co-Founder of Mujeres Aliadas, Board Member since 2010.
-Richard has a Masters Degree in Public Health, with over 30 years experience at the local, state, national and international levels.
+Has a Masters Degree in Public Health, with over 30 years experience at the local, state, national and international levels.
 He´s been Director of Strategic Planning for Health Services in Cook County, Illinois; Chief, Health Research and Surveillance, Illinois Department of Public Health; and has worked as a successful independent contractor for 15 years in epidemiology, health care analytics, and systems analysis.